-the increase in θ , and given that $p - \beta k$ is decreasing in k, the BE curve shifts left.17 This leads to lower vacancies and buyers v and b.
-Intuitively, the drop in market tightness and the buyer's surplus reduce the incentives for buyers to enter the housing market.
+Given the increase in $\theta$ , and given that $p - \beta k$ is decreasing in k, the BE curve shifts left.
+This leads to lower vacancies and buyers v and b.
+Intuitively, the increase in market tightness reduces the buyer's surplus and their incentives to enter the housing market.